CSR Activity Report (CSR Guideline Activity Reports) - Contributing Solutions to Social Issues through Business Activities

 Carbon Fiber Recycling

-Due to its excellent mechanical properties, carbon fiber allows products to be lighter and last longer.
-Therefore, it is a material that significantly curbs CO2 emissions over the entire lifecycle of the products, including their operation, contributing to solutions for global environmental issues.
+Carbon fiber, with its excellent mechanical properties, provides products that are lighter in weight and have longer lives.
+Carbon fiber also contributes to the reduction of CO2 emissions throughout the product’s lifecycle, helping to solve global environmental issues.
 In particular, the use of carbon fiber in environmental products such as large wind turbines, aircraft, and hydrogen tanks significantly reduces CO2 emissions during their operation.
 As demand grows, market expectations for the development of carbon fiber recycling technologies are also on the rise.

 Blockchain-based Traceability